Tutorial 5: Resources

 A. Logic Models and Theories of Action

 2) The W. K. Kellogg Foundation has a range of resources to help one develop a logic model.
-We include a link her to their guide here.
+We include a link here to their guide here.

 The sequence was:

-b) Students verbally "walked" us through their logic model.
+b) Students verbally "walked" us through their logic model recording their descriptions.

-c) Later, their learning circle partners and I offered comments and suggestions to the logic model using voice or text.
+c) Later, their learning circle partners and professor offered comments and suggestions to the logic model using voice or text.

 B. Forces that Support or Challenge your Project